flipkart-incubator/ranger/README.md

 - _Host_ - Hostname for the service.
 - _Port_ - Port on which this service is running.
 - _Serializer_ - A serializer implementation that will be used to serialize and store the shard information on ZooKeeper
+- _Monitors_ : The health state of your service is decided by a list of monitors.
+They are either inline or isolated.
+Register a list of monitors.
+These monitors will be monitored at regular intervals and an aggregated status is updated on Zookeeper
+  - _Inline Monitors_ - These monitors will be triggered one after the other.
+Register its implementation to perform any kind of regular health checks on your service.
+  - _Isolated Monitors_ - Each of these monitors will be running continuously on separate isolated threads.
+Each thread holds an independent state of the isolated monitor.
+The state of all Monitors will be aggregated an updated on Zookeeper at regular intervals.

-- _Healthcheck_ - The healthcheck function is called every second and the status is updated on Zookeeper.
-A node will be taken out of rotation iff:
+A node will be marked unhealthy iff:
   - The service is stopped.
-  - _Healthcheck.check()_ function returns _HealthcheckStatus.unhealthy_.
+  - If any inline monitor's _Monitor.monitor()_ function returns _HealthcheckStatus.unhealthy_.
 This signifies, the service is unhealthy or out of rotation.
+  - If any isolated monitor's state is _HealthcheckStatus.unhealthy_
-  - _Healthcheck.check()_ does not update the status for a minute.
+  - If _Healthcheck.check()_ has not been updated for over a minute.
 This signifies that the process is probably zombified.

 #### Registering a simple unsharded service
 This is very simple.
 Use the following boilerplate code.